ArtBlocks/artblocks-docs/creator-onboarding/presents.md

 ## Economics

+1. Review the Project Pricing Model for Dutch auctions [here](https://docs.artblocks.io/creator-docs/creator-onboarding/readme/project-pricing-model/#project-pricing-dutch-auction-settings)
-1. Consider the overall economics of your project for a successful release.
+2. Consider the overall economics of your project for a successful release.
-2. Artists can only have one active project at a time.
+3. Artists can only have one active project at a time.
-3. In order to submit a new project, your previous project must be closed (sold out/completed).
+4. In order to submit a new project, your previous project must be closed (sold out/completed).

 ## Charity Component
 To maintain our commitment to charitable giving, we ask artists to consider donating 25% of sales above the resting price via Dutch auction to a charity of their choice.
 If you elect to participate in this way, please determine your chosen charity, and confirm its eligibility, before mint #0.
 To whom and how you donate is entirely up to you.
 Art Blocks does not require you to donate any proceeds in order to engage with our platform.
 If you do elect to donate to a charity, it is advisable to consider whether the charity which you choose to support qualifies under United States tax law to receive tax-deductible donations.
 If your project designates only one primary wallet, you may use the additional payee field to manage on-chain donations.
 All revenue may also be routed to a single wallet and donated after your drop.
 We encourage you to consult with a tax professional to understand any potential tax implications of your planned giving, as these can be widely variable.